radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 ### Links

 Links are used to build identity views from objects across heterogeneous data sources.
+Links are used to mount exi

 Two primary uses of links are to:

 - Mount existing identity views (.dvx files) at a Root Naming Context or label in an identity view.
 These views can be migrated from some other environment.
-- Build a hierarchical view leveraging relationships that span across data sources.
+- Use existing identity views (.dvx files) to build a hierarchical view leveraging relationships that span across data sources.

 **Mount Existing Identity Views**